 Thankfully though, STT was thoroughly impressed with the comments that appeared in droves on the various news sites carrying the story, where the vast majority immediately identified SA’s wind farms as the culprit of the calamity; challenged comments from a handful of noisy wind worshippers with the obvious and unavoidable facts; and bemoaned their futures at the hands of their dimwitted Premier.

-It’s also to be borne in mind that these 110,000 homes and businesses were plunged into darkness at a time when SA’s Northern and Playford coal-fired plants at Port Augusta (with a combined capacity of 784 MW) were still happily chugging away.
+It’s also to be borne in mind that these 110,000 homes and businesses were plunged into darkness at a time when SA’s Northern coal-fired plant at Port Augusta (with a capacity of 520 MW) was still happily chugging away.

 The owner of Port Augusta’s plants, Alinta has already signalled that it will close them in April 2016, due to the market distortions caused by the massive subsidies to wind power set up under the Large-Scale RET.
 If it does, South Australians can expect statewide blackouts with the kind of regularity that you’d be hard pressed to find outside of sub-Saharan Africa.